kmille/deezer-downloader/README.md

 insert your sid cookie value into settings.ini (login manually using your web browser and take the sid cookie; begins with fr...) python app.py

-# Add systemd timer which regularly sends a request to deezer
-# if you don't use it: the cookie will expire and we are getting logged out
-cd systemd/
-sudo cp deezer-stay-loggedin.service /etc/systemd/system
-sudo cp deezer-stay-loggedin.timer /etc/systemd/system
-sudo systemctl daemon-reload
-sudo systemctl enable deezer-stay-loggedin.timer sudo systemctl start deezer-stay-loggedin.timer sudo systemctl list-timers | grep deezer

 ```

 # Unittests